KKaren345/tic_tac_toe_terms_privacy/privacy_policy.md

-Terms and Privacy Policy
+Privacy Policy
-Last updated: January 21, 2024
+Last updated: June 21, 2024

-This Terms and Privacy Policy describes Our policies and procedures on the collection, use and disclosure of Your information when You use the Service.
+This Privacy Policy describes our policies and procedures on the collection, use and disclosure of your information when you use the Service.

 Interpretation and Definitions
 Interpretation